Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 ## Blackouts

-Blackouts define when the lights are on or off during an episode in each arena.
+_Blackouts_ define when the lights are on or off during an episode in each arena, resulting in a black screen/view in any camera angle.
+This is an optional parameter in the configuration file, and can be omitted if you don't want to use it.
+If omitted, the lights will be on for the entire episode.

 - **Default Behavior**: Lights are on for the entire episode if no blackout parameter is provided.
 - **List of Frames**: Provide a list like `[5,10,15,20,25]` to toggle lights.
 Lights will be off between frames 5-9, 15-19, etc., and on at other times.
 - **Regular Intervals**: Use a negative number like `[-20]` to toggle lights every 20 frames.
 - **Infinite Episodes**: For episodes with `t=0`, lights will follow the pattern indefinitely.

-**Note**: With a list of frames, lights will stay off after the last frame in the list for infinite episodes.
+**Note**: With a list of frames, the lights will stay off after the last frame in the list for infinite episodes.

+See the [YAML Config Syntax](/docs/configGuide/YAML-Config-Syntax.md) guide for a detailed tutorial on how to use blackouts.

 ## Rules and Notes for Arena Configurations